LemmyNet/rfcs/0000-report-inboxes.md

 # Guide-level explanation

-1. Whe creating reports, users are able to select if it's a mod report, or an admin report
+1. Whe creating reports, users are able to select if it's a mod report, or an admin report (or both)
 ![image](https://github.com/sunaurus/lemmy-rfcs/assets/5356547/9a21b527-6c88-4024-b287-3371d77688f4)

 2. Instead of the current single report inbox, there will be three different kinds of inboxes: